-Before the meeting commences, the MC shall clearly inform the meeting of all relevant rules including vote-counting procedures for each agenda item as required by the Company's Articles and voting rights for each agenda item.
-After information on each agenda item are presented, the Chairman shall offer all shareholders an equal opportunity to ask questions and give suggestions within appropriate time.
-Directors and management are present to answer all shareholders' queries.
+1. Before the meeting commenced, the MC clearly informed the meeting of all relevant rules including vote-counting procedures for each agenda item as required by the Company's Articles and voting rights for each agenda item.
+After information on each agenda item was presented, the Chairman offered all shareholders an equal opportunity to ask questions and give suggestions within appropriate time.
+Directors and management were present to answer all shareholders' queries.